Matthew John Kane: Service on the Supreme Court

-After Oklahoma officially became a state on November 16, 1907, Kane was one of the judges appointed to the first session of the Oklahoma Supreme Court.
-Jesse James Dunn was appointed at the same time.
+After Oklahoma officially became a state on November 16, 1907, Kane was one of the judges elected to the first session of the Oklahoma Supreme Court.
+Jesse James Dunn was elected at the same time.
 Since both had the same seniority and would have represented the same judicial district, they agreed that Dunn should serve during the first term (1908-9) while Kane should serve during the second (1910–11).
 The issue was permanently resolved when Dunn resigned the seat in 1913 to move to California.

 A brief summary of Justice Kane's life on the Oklahoma Supreme Court indicate that he established important precedents for the state in his arguments concerning taxation and the descent and distribution of Indian lands.

 Family

 Kane married Miss Kathleen Reagan (1883–1968) of St. Paul County, Kansas on June 9, 1908.
 They had three children: Matthew John, Jr., Kathleen and Anthony Reagan Kane.
 Justice Kane's great-grandson Matthew John Kane IV followed in his footsteps, being appointed to the Oklahoma Supreme Court by Governor Kevin Stitt in September 2019.